-- Inactivating the concept with fewer subtypes.
-This will simplify the process and minimize the amount of rework required. - If needed, the retained FSN should be reworded to align with current policy.
-If required, modeling should also be corrected.
+- Inactivating the newer concept - Inactivating the concept with fewer subtypes.
+This will simplify the process and minimize the amount of rework required. - Inactivating the concept with least modeling - Updating the retained concept's FSN and modeling to align with current policy.